AdobeDocs/campaign-standard.pt-BR/help/designing/using/faq-email-designer.md

 ---

-# Perguntas frequentes sobre o Designer de email
+# Perguntas frequentes sobre Designer

 ## Qual é a diferença entre blocos de conteúdo e fragmentos de conteúdo?